PabloHorno/HotKeyDialog/README.md

 2. Go to **References** -> **Add** ->**Browse**
 3. The find the path where you downloaded the .dll and thats it.

+### Dowloading

+You can download the library from here [Release v1.0](https://github.com/PabloHorno/HotKeyDialog/releases/tag/v1.0)

 ## Authors

 * **Pablo Horno** - *Initial work* - [PabloHorno](https://github.com/PabloHorno)